ntrtd/archiverse-theia/docs/features/llm-integration.md

 *   **`@theia/ai-mcp`:** This remains crucial for enabling the LLM to interact with our graph model.
     *   The core Theia AI backend (using `@theia/ai-mcp`, running within the main Theia Backend process) connects to configured MCP servers.
     *   We will implement a **custom, standalone MCP Server process**.
 This server exposes tools that allow the LLM to query and manipulate the Archiverse model.
-    *   The MCP server tools **do not** interact directly with the graph database or the core language services.
-Instead, they make calls (e.g., HTTP, RPC) to the **`ArchimateModelService` facade** running in the separate `apps/server-process`.
+    *   The MCP server tools **do not** interact directly with the graph database or the core Langium services.
+Instead, they make calls (e.g., HTTP, RPC) to the **`ArchiverseModelService` facade** running in the separate `apps/server-process`.
-        *   *Communication Path:* The MCP server could call the `ArchimateModelService` RPC endpoint directly if exposed, or it might call a dedicated API endpoint provided by a contribution in `packages/theia-backend-extensions/` which then relays the call via RPC to the `ArchimateModelService`.
+        *   *Communication Path:* The MCP server could call the `ArchiverseModelService` RPC endpoint directly if exposed, or it might call a dedicated API endpoint provided by a contribution in `packages/theia-backend-extensions/` which then relays the call via RPC to the `ArchiverseModelService`.
 The latter approach might be better for centralizing access control and logic related to external callers like the MCP server.
     *   Example MCP Tools:
         *   `archiverse_get_node_properties(node_uri: string)`: Fetches properties for a given node URI.
-(MCP tool calls `ArchimateModelService` facade, potentially via a backend contribution).
+(MCP tool calls `ArchiverseModelService` facade, potentially via a backend contribution).
         *   `archiverse_find_related_nodes(node_uri: string, relationship_type: string, target_node_type: string)`: Finds related nodes.
-(MCP tool calls `ArchimateModelService` facade).
+(MCP tool calls `ArchiverseModelService` facade).
         *   `archiverse_create_node(node_type: string, properties: object)`: Creates a new node.
-(MCP tool calls `ArchimateModelService` facade).
+(MCP tool calls `ArchiverseModelService` facade).
         *   `archiverse_create_relationship(from_uri: string, to_uri: string, relationship_type: string)`: Creates a relationship.
-(MCP tool calls `ArchimateModelService` facade).
+(MCP tool calls `ArchiverseModelService` facade).
-    *   The `ArchimateModelService` facade (in `apps/server-process`) receives these calls and uses its internal, injected persistence service (`persistence-graphdb` or `persistence-inmemory`) to interact with the actual data source.
+    *   The `ArchiverseModelService` facade (in `apps/server-process`) receives these calls and uses its internal, injected persistence service (`persistence-graphdb` or `persistence-inmemory`) to interact with the actual data source.
-    *   The LLM uses these tools via the MCP framework, effectively interacting with the graph through multiple layers (LLM -> Theia AI -> MCP Server -> [Optional Theia Backend Contribution] -> RPC -> `ArchimateModelService` in `server-process` -> Persistence Layer -> Graph DB).
+    *   The LLM uses these tools via the MCP framework, effectively interacting with the graph through multiple layers (LLM -> Theia AI -> MCP Server -> [Optional Theia Backend Contribution] -> RPC -> `ArchiverseModelService` in `server-process` -> Persistence Layer -> Graph DB).
 *   **`@theia/ai-terminal`:** Could be used to provide LLM assistance for any custom command-line tools developed for managing the Archiverse models or graph database, but is less central to the core modeling interaction.

 ## Example Workflow (Creating an Element via LLM)